ankane/groupdate/README.md

 gem 'groupdate', github: 'ankane/groupdate', branch: 'sqlite'
 ```

-If your application’s time zone is set to something other than `Etc/UTC`, create an initializer with:
+If your application’s time zone is set to something other than `Etc/UTC` (the default), create an initializer with:

 ```ruby
 Groupdate.time_zone = false